sheel-gandhi/kickstarter-analysis/README.md

 # Kickstarter-analysis

-Performing analysis on Kickstarter data to uncover trends
+Performing analysis on Kickstarter data to uncover campaign trends based on specific factors

 ## Overview of Project